aymane-eljerari/ezrider/README.md

 ## Installation and Usage

-To install EzRider, follow these steps:
+To install EZRider, follow these steps:

 1. Contact the owner of this repository to gain access of the app on TestFlight.
 2. Install TestFlight on your iPhone from the App Store.
 3. Open TestFlight and install the EZRider App.

-Once EzRider is installed, you can use it to collect data on road conditions as you drive.
+Once EZRider is installed, you can use it to collect data on road conditions as you drive.
 The app will capture images, accelerometer data, and GPS location when prompted, which can be used to identify potholes and rough road conditions.
 The aggregated data will be shown on a map platform supported by the google map API where the detected potholes will be displayed in a orderly fashion.

 ## Future Developments

-In the future, we plan to add several new features and improvements to the EzRider app.
+In the future, we plan to add several new features and improvements to the EZRider app.
 Some of these include:

 - Improved machine learning algorithms to identify potholes and road roughness with higher accuracy.
 - Enhanced data visualization and analysis tools to help researchers and transportation agencies better understand road conditions.